 Temperature

-Some fig trees can withstand temperatures down to -4 degrees Fahrenheit (-20 degrees Celsius).
+Some fig trees can withstand cold temperatures.
 However, if temperatures threaten to drop into the single digits (less than 10 degrees Fahrenheit, or -12 degrees Celsius), it is wise to bring the trees inside if possible.

-Remember that young fig trees are more sensitive to cold and frost damage.
+Also, remember that young fig trees are more sensitive to cold and frost damage.
 If a frost threatens after flowers or fruit have formed on your tree, consider using row covers to provide some protection.
-For more information, check out my article on protecting plants from cold and frost.

 Watering

 Keep an eye on young fig trees – you may need to water them frequently.
-Avoid letting the soil get too dry, and also avoid keeping the soil constantly soggy.
-For more information, check out my article on over watering.
+Avoid letting the soil get too dry – and avoid keeping the soil constantly soggy.

-For older fig trees, give them deep, infrequent waterings.
+For older fig trees, give them deep, infrequent watering.
 This stimulates the root system to grow deeper and wider, rather than remaining shallow and staying near the surface of the soil.
 This will help the tree to survive periods of drought or neglect.

-For more information, check out this article on figs from the California Rare Fruit Growers website.
+(For more information, check out this article on figs from the California Rare Fruit Growers website).

 Fertilizing

 Before planting your fig tree, work some compost into your soil.
 This will provide organic material for your tree, along with some important nutrients needed for growth.
-For more information, check out my article on how to make your own compost.

 You may also need to use fertilizer to supplement certain nutrients, especially if you have poor soil in your yard.
 The best way to determine how to proceed with fertilizer is by getting a soil test.
-For more information, check out my article on how to do a soil test.

 Finally, remember that it is possible to over fertilize your fig trees.
 For example, too much nitrogen can prevent your tree from producing fruit.

-For more information, check out my article on over fertilizing, and my article on low-nitrogen fertilizers.
+(For more information, check out my article on over fertilizing, and my article on low-nitrogen fertilizers).

 Pruning

-For more information on pruning figs, check out this article from the Permaculture Research Institute on growing figs.
+(For more information on pruning figs, check out this article from the Permaculture Research Institute on growing figs).

 You can also espalier your fig tree using a trellis.
 For more information on trellises, check out my article on how tall a trellis should be.